 - Makes school relevant

 - Develops problem solving and life skills

 Overall, Work-Based Learning experiences are guided by the terms in which you, the business, and the student agree upon.
-A training plan including assumptions and agreements is essential to the success of a program such as this.
+A training or learning plan including assumptions and agreements is essential to the success of a program such as this.

 For more information on general guidelines of specific types of WBL experiences:

 How do we start?

 The first step is to engage with a business in your community to discuss the opportunities for partnership.
 Contact our office at 614-728-3690 or visit Ohio Means Jobs